dan-and/packtpub-library-downloader/README.md

 - *course*: The interactive ebook (with integrated videos etc.)
 - *cover*: Cover image
 - *code*: Accompanying source code
+- *info*: Creates a JSON file with the title, ISBN, duration, and description. (note: it slows downloads)

 ## Dependencies: